danmakenoise/a_series_of_tubes/README.md

 ```

 When a `Tube` gets matched to the `index` action, an instance variable `@cats` is created and is populated with any data in the session cookie under the key `cats`.
 This is another important feature of the `TubeController`!
 You can user `session[KEY]` to store data to the session cookies of the site.
 Similarly, there is `flash[KEY]` and `flash.now[KEY]`, which can be used to only store information for the next render or redirect.

+### TubeRecord

+This module contains an ORM for working with SQL Databases.
+Take a look at the sample server to see it in action!

 ### TubeSupport